SALT-NLP/LLaVAR/README.md

 ### Acknowledgement
 The code base is mainly from the LLaVA project.
-You can also pay attention to the recent Vicuma model update.
+You can also pay attention to the recent Vicuna model update.